WenzyWong/CUT-RUN-pipeline/README.md

 ## For experiment with spike-in

-To be noted: The pre experiment data used in this pipeline didn't contain spike-in and replicates.
+To be noted: Spike-in and replicates are included in this pipeline.

 Run `cutrun_spikein.py` using snakemake by